ipcjk/checkDNSZone/README.md

 ##### Example calls

-One shot, prints out the zone and the checksum
+Shot and print out the zone and the checksum

-    checkDNSZone -single golem.de
+    checkDNSZone -v

-One shot with custom nameserver (nameserver will be expanded to :53 and UDP protocol)
+Shot with custom nameserver (nameserver will be expanded to :53 and UDP protocol)

-    checkDNSZone -single golem.de -nameserver 8.8.8.8
+    checkDNSZone -nameserver 8.8.8.8

-Run on the input hostfile and update the checkSum vales, print out zones with a checksum error.
+Run on the input hostfile and update the checkSum values, print out zones with a checksum error.

-    checkDNSZone -x
+    checkDNSZone -u

 Run on the input hostfile and print out all zones, either with an error or not.